virtool/virtool-website/content/docs/manual/tut_nuvs/index.md

 Part of interpreting NuVs results is BLASTing contigs to make sure they are truly unknown.
 You can BLAST contigs by clicking **BLAST at NCBI**.
 ![BLAST at NCBI](blast_running.png)

-The BLAST results for this sequence show it is likely contamination from a technician.
+The BLAST results for this sequence show it is likely a contamination from a technician.
 ![BLAST Results](blast.png)